ash2748/FreeProject/README.md

 # FreeProject
-FreeProject that i apply what i wanted from the past.
+FreeProject that I apply what i wanted from the past.